wdong5/ML_EKE_linux/README.md

 the computational setup described by the script suits your system.

-This script assumes launching on a slurm cluster with at least
-   - 228 CPU nodes with 96 cpus (including hyperthreads)
-   - 16 nodes with P100 GPUs and 36 cpu cores (including hyperthreads)

-This can be changed to suit your system with the parameters listed below

-To run the exact same experiment as our paper, increase the time in both batch jobs and the number of days to 10 years.
-This is hopefully obvious how to do in the script.

 Once configured, the entire workload can be executed with

 ```bash
 cd driver
 python driver.py
 ```

-Note: this will submit two batch allocations to the scheduler of large size if configurations are not changed.
+See the updated driver.py file, and we use the "local" launcher instead.
 To add account or other information please consult the [SmartSim API Docs](https://www.craylabs.org/build/html/api/smartsim_api.html#smartsim-api)

 ## Results